EEG Test in Gurugram

 What Happens During an EEG?

-Small electrodes are placed on the scalp.
-The recording is painless and non-invasive.
-You may be asked to open and close your eyes, breathe deeply, or look at flashing lights if appropriate.
+The patient may be asked to open and close the eyes, breathe deeply, or look at flashing lights when clinically appropriate.

 When EEG May Not Be Enough